entrifis/gustav/README.md

 }
 ```

-This ensures the subagents are always available and up-to-date without manual copying.
+This ensures the subagents and `/gustav` command are always available and up-to-date without manual copying.

+### Using the `/gustav` Command

+Once the hook is configured, simply type `/gustav` in Claude Code to start a Gustav session.
+This is equivalent to mentioning `@gustav/gustav.md`.

 ---